What is a Contract Lifecycle Management System?

 A CLM system kicks in when a contract is first proposed.
 It typically uses pre-approved contract templates and clauses that include standard terms, conditions, and language to ensure compliance with both internal and external standards and regulations.
 For example, a NDA could be requested via a standard intake form, and then when approved, it is automatically converted into a contract that can be executed.

 The entire lifecycle is automated, and contracts are tracked throughout the process, speeding up the workflow and reducing costs.
 Executed contracts and all supporting documents are stored in a centralized digital repository that is indexed and easily searchable.
 The contents of all executed contracts are subject to detailed reporting and analysis.

-The entire process can be automated from start to finish via the use of CLM software, such as Contract Logix’s Premium CLM platform.
+The entire process can be automated from start to finish via the use of CLM software, such as Contract Logix’s CLM platform.